Heading

 Selection.ShrinkDiscontiguousSelection

 Non-contiguous selections are a nice feature in Word, but I generally haven’t worried about guarding against them when creating my own writing macros.
+However, you might need to be more cautious in your own macros if you use non-contiguous selections often.

 Creating block selections